-(Divisor)after rebalance = (Index Market Value)after rebalance / (Index Value)before rebalance
+(Divisor){after rebalance} = (Index Market Value){after rebalance} / (Index Value){before rebalance}

 At each quarterly rebalancing, companies are initially equally weighted, using closing prices as of the second Friday of the last month of the quarter as the reference price.
 Adjustments are then made to ensure that there are no stocks whose weight in the index is more than can be traded in a single day for a \$500 million portfolio.
 S&P calculates a maximum basket liquidity weight for each stock in the index using the ratio of its three-month average daily value traded to \$500 million.
-Each stock's weight in the index is then compared to its maximum basket liquidity weight and is set to the lesser of its maximum basket liquidity weight and its initial equal weight.
+Each stock's weight in the index is then compared to its maximum basket liquidity weight and its initial equal weight.
 All excess weight is redistributed across the index to the uncapped stocks.
 If necessary, a final adjustment is made to ensure that no stock in the index has a weight greater than 4.5%.
 This step of the iterative weighting process may force the weight of those stocks limited to their maximum basket liquidity weight to exceed that weight.
 In such cases, S&P will make no further adjustments.
 If any of the Select Industry Indices contains exactly 22 companies as of the rebalancing effective date, the index will be equally weighted without basket liquidity constraints.